-As leading, experienced, home care providers, Right at Home, find that elders, especially those with cardiovascular disease, benefit from staying in the familiarity of their own homes with the help of a professional caregiver to assist in reducing some manageable risk factors.
+As leading, experienced, home care providers, Right at Home, finds that elders, especially those with cardiovascular disease, benefit from staying in the familiarity of their own homes with the help of a professional caregiver to assist in reducing some manageable risk factors.
 But what are the statistics of Cardiovascular Disease?

 According to the Australian Government Department of Health, 29% of deaths had an underlying cause of CVD in 2015 and about 15.7% of the indigenous population of Australia were estimated to have heart disease.
 American Heart Association (AHA) state that about two-thirds of cardiovascular disease deaths occur in people age 75 and older.
 In Australia, cardiovascular disease is the number one killer and 90 per cent of Australians have at least one risk factor for cardiovascular disease according to Heart Research Institute Australia (HRI).
 World Health Organization (WHO) state that 17.9 million people around the world die each year from CVDs.
 From these statistics, it is clear that cardiovascular diseases (CVDs) such as heart disease, heart attack, stroke and heart failure are the leading causes of death globally, and the risks increase with age, but a significant number of these deaths are preventable.

 What Causes Cardiovascular Disease?